October 19, 2019

 OPEN SECRET (1948)

 Newlyweds Ireland and Jane Randolph, acting on an invitation, travel for a stay with Ireland's World War II buddy, now working as a photographer.
 But he cannot be found.
 His apartment has been ransacked—a frequent occurrence—but Ireland suspects something more sinister than mere robbery.
 Anne O’Neal stands out as the busy-body, yet gracious, landlady of Ireland's friend.
-The actress who may be the most frequently misidentified as Margaret Hamilton of wicked witch fame.
+The actress who may be the most frequently misidentified as Margaret Hamilton of Wicked Witch fame.
 While Ireland goes off in search of his buddy, he asks if he would have dinner with his wife to keep her company.
 O’Neal says that is awfully nice but she is on a diet.
 Apparently, she only eats once a week.

-After shooting a few rolls of film, Ireland wants them developed and printed.
-He is unaware there is an extra film role included unknowingly by Randolph.
+After shooting a few rolls of film, Ireland gets them developed and printed.
+He is unaware there is an extra film role included by Randolph.
 Frames were taken by his buddy with incriminating evidence of an antisemitic murder.
 George Tyne has a pivotal role as a Jewish camera shop owner who is regularly harassed.
 The thugs want that film and track down Ireland’s buddy to get it.
 The couple soon realizes the problem as they encounter uneducated, myopic thinkers.
 Randolph does not understand how people can behave this way.
 Ireland tries to explain in a foretelling bit of scriptwriting about Twenty-First Century liberals.
 'I guess some people can't live without hating.
 The only way they can feel superior.
 Some people hate because they're stupid.
 Some hate because they're told to.'

 Though initially skeptical of Ireland's theory, Sheldon Leonard agrees to look into finding the missing buddy.
 Leonard is one laid-back detective, totally in control and unflappable.
 Also a guy with empathy for local delinquents.
 It would have been fun to have him reprise his role in a film series based around his character, though he was more often associated with the opposite side of the law given his trademarked gangster vocal delivery.
-One thing for sure, Leonard is a great marksman.
-He casually nails a fleeing bigot more than once while he was escaping down an alley.
+One thing is for sure, Leonard is a great marksman.
+He casually nails a fleeing bigot more than once while he is escaping down an alley.
 All at a sizable distance leaning out Ireland’s apartment window.
 The cinematography stands out again during a cemetery gravesite scene for Ireland's buddy, killed for getting too close to the opinionated.
 All the standing attendees are in dark silhouettes against a contrasting light sky, giving off an eerie vibe.

 Ireland infiltrates the bigotry boys club led by the sometimes lovable, but not here, Arthur O'Connell.
 Ireland's identity is soon discovered and a closing fistfight in near-total darkness.
 With the film’s budget on the producer’s mind, that darkness may have hidden the need for any re-shooting.
 The ending has a confident Leonard walking the urban neighborhood at night knowing they are safer than when the film began.